bestryan/RETRO_project/README.md

 If you name a different database, you will need some changes in the PHP code to be able to execute.

-After that, you can go straight to the Retro_project folder where can you explore the sites.
+After that, you can go straight to the index page where can you explore the sites.

 If you have any questions or issues, please let me know I would be happy to help.